kstenerud/dogma/kbnf.md

 ### `aligned` Function

-The `aligned` function requires an expression to produce a number of bits that is a multiple of `bit_count`.
-If it doesn't, the `padding` expression is used in the same manner as the [`sized` function](#sized-function) to ensure a production of the appropriate size.
+The `aligned` function requires a production that is a multiple of `bit_count`.
+If the expression doesn't produce this, the `padding` expression is used in the same manner as the [`sized` function](#sized-function) to ensure a production of the appropriate size.

 ```kbnf
 aligned(bit_count: unsigned, expr: expression, padding: expression): expression